MonsterEOS/monstereos/README.md

 ### EOS Dream Stack

 You can build any Dapp using the above structure.
 Tweak the structure a little bit to satisfy all your needs, i.e.: you can change the postgres for other database as mongo or mysql; you might not need demux and the backend if your app is very basic, allowing the frontend to read directly from the chain; change the frontend to whatever framework you want to use as Vue or Angular, not only this but your frontend can be a mobile native app, why not?

+### Notes
+* mongo and postgres data is stored in parent folder of this git repo under `.monstereos`
+* eos data is stored in the docker volume `monstereos_eosiodevapp`
+* to compile the contract you need eosio.cdt